maxwellmin/Paper-Count-Device/README.md

 # Paper-Count-Device
-It can measure and display the number of papers placed through the related hardware.
+It can measure and display the number of papers placed through the hardware listed below.

-Hardware:
 CPU:STM32F103

 Chip:FDC2214